Cost Guides

 - Colour change — switching from a dark to light colour usually requires an extra coat.

-- Paint quality — premium low-VOC paints (Aura, Emerald) cost 2x mid-tier but last 2–3x longer.
+- Paint quality — premium low-VOC paints (Aura, Emerald) cost more than mid-tier but last considerably longer.

 - Access — third-floor walk-ups, occupied condos, and tight schedules add coordination time.